Mastocytosis is a rare condition caused by an excess number of mast cells gathering in the body's tissues.

 There's no cure for mastocytosis, so the aim of treatment is to try to relieve the symptoms.

-Treatment options will depend on the type of mastocytosis and severity of symptoms.
+Treatment options will depend on the type of mastocytosis and the severity of the symptoms.

 Read more about treating mastocytosis.

-In children, the symptoms of cutaneous mastocytosis usually improve over time, but remain stable in adults.
-In most cases, the condition gets better on its own by the time a child has reached puberty.
+In many cases the condition gets better on its own by the time a child has reached puberty.